SarthakJag/activ5-ble-sample-android/README.md

 }
 ```

-The isometric data is going to be received in the function onPressureChanged(device: BluetoothDevice, pressureValue: Int).
+The isometric data is going to be received in the function didReceiveIsometric(device: BluetoothDevice, pressureValue: Int).
-The value received is in Newtons.
+The value received is in Newtons and is returned on every 100 ms.

 ```bash
 func didReceiveIsometric(device: A5Device, value: Int) {